 Let’s talk about the 3 Reasons Grooms Should Get A Custom Suit.

 Everyone knows the wedding day is mostly about the bride and the dress, and frankly, most guys are just fine with that.
 However, there are 3 reasons every groom should get a custom suit.
 Why, you ask?
 When was the last time you went to a wedding and the bride wore a rented dress?
 I’ve been to over a 100 weddings and not once was the bride’s dress rented.
-In fact, every bride I have known had to order the dress she wore.
+In fact, every bride I have known had to special order the dress she wore.
 Once it came in, she then had multiple fittings to ensure that it fit perfectly.
 I really could stop there, but I did title this “3 Reasons.”
-Let’s start with the first reason your groom should get a custom suit.
+Let’s start with the first reason every groom should get a custom suit.

 Reason 1: It’s an Investment that can be used for years to come